Shankjbs571/Shankjbs571/README.md

 I like to build things with Deep Learning/Machine Learning, Django/flask, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks. 🤖

 I'm currently dedicating a high percentage of my time to ML and my other projects.
-At the same time, I'm also helping a limited number of teams and organizations as an **external consultant**.
+At the same time, I'm also looking for Internship or full-time opportunities .
 If you would like to have my help with your Projects, feel free to **contact me**. 🤓

 You can find me on: